 Yes, in most cases.
-Federal law and food stamp rules say the Iowa Department of Human Services (IDHS) must provide services and important notices in your language.
+Federal law and food assistance rules say the Iowa DHS must provide services and important notices in your language.
 If a language is not common in Iowa, the rules are more flexible.
 For people who use English, important notices should be in English.
 For people who use Spanish, important notices should be in Spanish.
-Spanish versions of notices and forms to apply for the program should be available to all who ask for them.
-Each Iowa Department of Human Services office should have interpreters.
-You should not have to bring anyone to interpret for you.
+Spanish versions of notices and forms to apply for the program are available online, and should be available at your local DHS office as well.
+Each office should have interpreters available as well.

-Once I've Applied, How Long Will It Take to Get My Food Stamps?
+Once I’ve Applied, How Long Will It Take to Get My Food Assistance?

-If you qualify, you will get food stamps within 30 days of the date your local Food Stamp Office gets your application.
+If you qualify, you will get food assistance within 30 days of the date your local office gets your application.

-What If I Need Food Stamps Right Away?
+What if I Need Food Assistance Right Away?

-What Can I Do If I Have a Problem Getting Food Stamps?
+What Can I Do If I Have a Problem Getting Food Assistance